Dataport/terminfinder-helmCharts/README.md

 Your can upgrade the helm chart as usually with `helm upgrade ...` command.

-### Using a own PostgreSQL DB instance
+### Using an own PostgreSQL DB instance

 The helm chart deployment of the `terminfinder-frontend` will be kept untouched.

-By default a own instance of postgres is install with the `terminfinder-backend` chart.
+By default, an own instance of postgres is installed with the `terminfinder-backend` chart.
 You can disable by adding the following configuration to you `values.yaml` of the backend helm installation:

 ```yaml
 postgresql: